-(14) Child Custody and Visitation □ Not requested □ Denied until the hearin ng 🗌 Granted as follows: Granted on the attached form DV-140 , (list other form): • 15 Protect Animals □ Not request a. □ You must stay at least b. □ You must not take, sell, hide, model animals. c. □ The person in (1) is given the so blest, attack, strike, threat nimals listed below. en, harm, get rid of, tran sfer, or borrow against the Name (or other way to ID animal) • Color (16) Control of Property Not r Until the hearing, only the person in ( equested 🗌 Denied u 0 Franted as follows: (17) Health and Other Insurance The person \Box in \bigcirc \Box in \bigcirc is of the beneficiaries of any insurance or co whom support may be ordered, or both ordered not to cash, borro w against, cancel, transf 18 Record Communications The person in (1) may record commun - · - enied until the hearing son in (2) that violate thi Granted as follows: s order.
+Case Num ber: 15) Child Custody and Visitation Granted on the attached form DV-140 [(list other form): , Child Custody and V isitation Order, and ing Granted as follows: 16 a.
+You must stay at leastb.
+You must not take, sell, hide, m animals. olest, attack, strike, thr e animals listed below. reaten, harm, get rid of, tra , and the second c.
+The person in 1 is given the so Name (or other way to ID animal) Type of animal Breed (if known) Color 17 Control of Property Not r Until the hearing, only the person in requested 5 - Granted as follows: 18) Health and Other Insurance The person in in in in is is is the beneficiaries of any insurance or converse whom support may be ordered, or both ordered not to cash, be overage held for the be orrow against, cancel, trans 19 Record Communications The person in 1 may record communication Denied until the hearing person in 2 that violate the This is a Court Order.